 Developing methods for estimating brown treesnake density in Guam

 How can we collect data to estimate densities of species in a cost effective yet informative way?

-In collaboration with Drs.
-Sarah Converse, Beth Gardner and Amy Yackel-Adams, I am developing capture-mark-recapture models to estimate the density of invasive brown treesnakes on the island of Guam in order to better understand the effects of removal efforts.
+In collaboration with the University of Washington, the U.S. Geological Survey, and U.S. Department of Agriculture, I developed capture-mark-recapture models to estimate the density of invasive brown treesnakes on the island of Guam in order to better understand the effects of removal efforts.
 Management of this species aims to mitigate the ecological impacts of brown treesnakes on the island’s native avifauna and eventually facilitate the reintroduction of locally extirpated species.
-A first step in this process is identifying modeling approaches that lead to accurate density estimates of unmarked animals using camera trapping photos at bait stations.
-The second step will be optimizing combinations of sampling methods used for monitoring brown treesnakes to find what results in the most robust abundance estimate given sampling limitations and costs.
+I identified modeling approaches that might be used to estimate density of unmarked animals using camera trapping photos at bait stations.

 How does the response of breeding of wood frogs to annual variation in weather variables vary across their range?

 Using egg mass count data for wood frogs (Lithobates sylvaticus) from across their broad range, I investigated how count data and trends in abundance vary in respect to climatic conditions to better understand patterns and variation across the species range.
 Using dynamic state space models to incorporate annual and regional climate, I tested hypotheses concerning breeding conditions, water availability, and overwintering survival across the range.

 How does interspecific competition help shape species ranges?